Bay Trail Spur

 The major obstacle has been the lack of a Bay Trail connection between Point Richmond and Stenmark (formerly Western) Drive on the northern side of I-580.

 On Feb.
-11, 2015, the Bay Area Toll Authority (BATA) Oversight Committee voted unanimously to authorize an agreement with Caltrans and $4.65 million for final design and regulatory approvals for the Richmond/San Rafael Bridge Access Improvement Project.
-This project includes a Point Molate Bay Trail section on the northern side of I-580 between Marine Street and Stenmark Drive as part of providing an eastbound third motor vehicle travel lane across the Richmond/San Rafael (RSR) Bridge from Sir Francis Drake Blvd. in Marin to Marine Street in Richmond.
+11, 2015, the Bay Area Toll Authority (BATA) Oversight Committee voted unanimously to authorize an agreement with Caltrans and $4.65 million for final design and regulatory approvals for the Richmond/San Rafael Bridge Access Improvement Project This project includes a Point Molate Bay Trail section on the northern side of I-580 between Marine Street and Stenmark Drive, as well as a barrier-separated bi-directional bicycle and pedestrian route between Marine St. and Castro St. on the south side of the freeway.
+This is connected with providing an eastbound third motor vehicle travel lane across the Richmond/San Rafael (RSR) Bridge from Sir Francis Drake Blvd. in Marin to the Castro St. exit in Richmond.
+The project also includes a 10-foot wide, moveable barrier separated, bi-directional bicycle and pedestrian Bay Trail on the upper deck of the bridge to connect Contra Costa and Marin Counties.
+The entire project is expected to be completed October 2017.

 Richmond San Rafael Bridge Trail